© 1991-2002 Jerry Emanuelson

 • 7.
 A Study on Tea Pigment in the Prevention of Atherosclerosis

-(The summaries of these papers were published in Preventive Medicine 21, pp.331-333, 1992)
+(The summaries of these papers were published in the scientific journal, Preventive Medicine Vol. 21, pp. 331-333, 1992)

-Report 3 found no adverse effects of tea on kidney function except for a very few persons with terminal kidney diseases.
-The other reports showed very positive effects for tea extracts.
 A number of complete reports on Green Tea Polyphenols were published in subsequently published in Preventive Medicine during 1992 showing the beneficial effects of green tea on cancer and coronary artery disease.
 A report in the October, 1992 issue of Comprehensive Therapy (pp. 3-8) "Green Tea in the Chemoprevention of Cancer," covered the effectiveness of GTP in preventing a wide variety of cancers.

 The cancers that GTP can prevent in humans include the deadliest cancers such as those of the liver, lungs, colon, and pancreas.
 In addition, green tea has been show to be very effective at preventing tooth decay and killing some types of stomach viruses.
 Green Tea Polyphenols are present in commercially available green teas such as the Lipton's Green Tea sold in most grocery stores and other brands sold in health food stores.
 Oolong tea is partially oxidized green tea and contains about 20-30 percent of the GTP concentration of green tea.
 Green and black teas may also be mixed to obtain both the flavor of black tea and the health benefits of green tea.
 Green Tea Extract capsules containing 20 percent to 80 percent Green Tea Polyphenols are available from several supplement manufacturers.